notahat/machinist/README.markdown

     Sham.coin_toss(:unique => false) { rand(2) == 0 ? 'heads' : 'tails' }

-You can define a bunch of sham methods in one hit like this:
+You can create a bunch of sham definitions in one hit like this:

     Sham.define do
+      title { Faker::Lorem.words(5).join(' ') }
       name  { Faker::Name.name }
-      email_address { Faker::Internet.email }
+      body  { Faker::Lorem.paragraphs(3).join("\n\n") }
     end

 Blueprints - Generating ActiveRecord Objects
 --------------------------------------------

-A blueprint describes how to build a generic object for an ActiveRecord model.
-The idea is that you let the blueprint take care of constructing all the objects and attributes that you don't care about in your test, leaving you to focus on the just the things that you're testing.
+A blueprint describes how to generate an ActiveRecord object.
+The idea is that you let the blueprint take care of making up values for attributes that you don't care about in your test, leaving you to focus on the just the things that you're testing.

 A simple blueprint might look like this:

-    Comment.blueprint do
+    Post.blueprint do
-      body "A comment!"
-    end

-Once that's defined, you can construct a comment from this blueprint with:

-    Comment.make

-Machinist calls `save!` on your ActiveRecord model to create the comment, so it will throw an exception if the blueprint doesn't pass your validations.
-It also calls `reload` after the `save!`.

-You can override values defined in the blueprint by passing parameters to make:

-    Comment.make(:body => "A different comment!")

-Rather than providing a constant value for an attribute, you can use Sham to generate a value for each new object:
+      title  { Sham.title }

-    Sham.body { Faker::Lorem.paragraph }
+      author { Sham.name }
-    Comment.blueprint do
       body   { Sham.body }
     end

-Notice the curly braces around `Sham.body`.
-If you call `Comment.make` with your own body attribute, this block will not be executed.
+You can then construct a Post from this blueprint with:

+    Post.make

+When you call `make`, Machinist calls Post.new, then runs through the attributes in your blueprint, calling the block for each attribute to generate a value.
+It then calls `save!` and `reload` on the Post.

+You can override values defined in the blueprint by passing a hash to make:

+    Post.make(:title => "A Specific Title")

+`make` doesn't call the blueprint blocks of any attributes that are passed in.

+If you don't supply a block for an attribute in the blueprint, Machinist will look for a Sham definition with the same name as the attribute, so you can shorten the above blueprint to:

+    Post.blueprint do
+      title
+      author { Sham.name }
+      body
+    end

+If you want to generate an object without saving it to the database, replace `make` with `make_unsaved`. (`make_unsaved` also ensures that any associated objects that need to be generated are not saved.
+See the section on associations below.)

+### Belongs\_to Associations

-You can use this same syntax to generate objects through belongs_to associations:
+You can generate an associated object like this:

     Comment.blueprint do
       post { Post.make }
     end

+Calling `Comment.make` will construct a Comment and its associated Post, and save both.

+If you want to override the value for post when constructing the comment, you can:

+    post = Post.make(:title => "A particular title)
+    comment = Comment.make(:post => post)

+Machinist will not call the blueprint block for the post attribute, so this won't generate two posts.

-If you're assigning an associated object this way, Machinist is smart enough to look at the association and work out what sort of object it needs to create, so you can just write:
+Machinist is smart enough to look at the association and work out what sort of object it needs to create, so you can shorten the above blueprint to:

     Comment.blueprint do
       post